donaldsontu520/manipulating-python-strings-starter/README.md

 # manipulating-python-strings-starter
-Starter files for the lesson about manipulating strings in Python.
+Starter files for activities about manipulating strings in Python.